bytevigor/go-exercises/README.md

 # Go Exercises

 Learn Go through examples and exercises, referencing [gobyexample](https://github.com/mmcgrana/gobyexample).
-For each example in gobyexample, we’ve designed at least one corresponding exercise.
-These exercises are perfect for reinforcing what you’ve learned from gobyexample, helping you master Go programming more effectively and efficiently.
+For each example in gobyexample, we’ve designed at least one corresponding exercise, complete with test code.
+After completing each exercise, you can use the provided tests to verify your solution and ensure you’ve mastered the concepts.
+These exercises are an effective way to reinforce your learning and build your Go programming skills with confidence.